 Charlie McCann’s Tips

-Charlie heads to the Cheltenham Festival on Wednesday for his best bet
+Charlie heads to Kelso on Thursday for his best bet

 Enjoy daily tips and his Nap of the Day from our resident expert, Charlie McCann.